 Debt Ratios for Home Financing

-Most underwriting for conventional mortgages requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Typically, conventional mortgage loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing (this includes principal and interest, private mortgage insurance, homeowner's insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (this includes mortgage principal and interest, PMI, homeowner's insurance, taxes, and HOA dues).

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
-Recurring debt includes things like car loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
+Recurring debt includes payments on credit cards, vehicle loans, child support, and the like.

 For example: